AI

 AI change management is project management for humans

 Change management for AI is not about technology rollout or software deployment.
-It is about helping people navigate identity shifts, professional competence anxiety, and genuine fear about their future.
-Here is how to build an AI change management plan that addresses the human side of transformation and actually works.
+It is about helping people work through identity shifts, professional competence anxiety, and genuine fear about their future.
+Here is how to build an AI change management plan that addresses the human side and actually works.

-- Fear of displacement is real and rational - Address job security concerns directly through skill development, not generic reassurance, since job displacement fears nearly doubled to 40% in just two years
+• Fear of displacement is real and rational - Address job security concerns directly through skill development, not generic reassurance, since job displacement fears surged to 40% in just two years

-MIT research shows that 95 percent of generative AI pilots fail to reach production.
-The culprit is rarely the algorithm.
-BCG research confirms that 70 percent of challenges in AI rollout relate to people and processes, not technical issues.
-Most companies still treat AI like a software deployment instead of a human transformation.
+The number is staggering: 95 percent of generative AI pilots fail to reach production.
+The culprit isn’t the algorithm.
+PMI’s analysis of the 10/20/70 framework puts it bluntly: 70 percent of AI transformation effort should go to people, processes, and culture.
+Companies keep treating AI like a software deployment when it’s actually a human crisis.

 Every technology change brings resistance.
 AI brings something worse: competence anxiety.

-When you roll out new CRM software, employees worry about learning curves and workflow disruption.
+When you roll out new CRM software, employees worry about learning curves.
 When you introduce AI, they worry about becoming obsolete.
 The psychological barrier is fundamentally different.
 Research on technology adoption shows our brains are wired to overemphasize immediate costs and discount future benefits.
 With AI, the immediate cost feels existential.

 The numbers back this up.
-Job displacement fears nearly doubled from 28 percent in 2024 to 40 percent in 2026 according to Mercer research.
-EY research shows 65 percent of workers are anxious about AI replacing their job entirely.
-This is not irrational fear.
-It is a reasonable response to watching AI systems demonstrate capabilities that used to define professional expertise.
+Job displacement fears surged from 28 percent to 40 percent in just two years according to Mercer research.
+EY research shows 65 percent of workers are anxious about AI replacing their job.
+That’s not irrational fear.
+It’s a reasonable response to watching AI demonstrate capabilities that used to define professional expertise.

-Your employees are not resisting change.
-They are protecting their professional identity.
+Your employees aren’t resisting change.
+They’re protecting their professional identity.
 The account manager who built client relationships through personal insight now watches AI analyze customer behavior patterns faster and more accurately.
 The analyst who spent years developing financial modeling expertise sees AI generate comparable models in seconds.
+That displacement is felt viscerally, not abstractly.

-This creates what organizational psychologists call identity threat.
-This explains why talking about AI in terms of career benefits instead of features matters so much.
-People derive self-worth from professional competence.
-AI disrupts that equation in ways previous technologies did not.
+Organizational psychologists call this identity threat.
+It explains why talking about AI in terms of career benefits instead of features matters so much.
+People derive self-worth from professional competence, and AI disrupts that equation in ways previous technologies didn’t.
 A new software tool extended capability.
 AI questions whether the capability matters anymore.

 Your AI change management plan needs to address this directly.
 Not with generic reassurance about AI as a tool.
 With specific plans for how roles evolve and how people build new sources of professional value.